 Removal issues are almost always sensitive and highly charged emotional issues.
 It is important that the board of directors follows the required process correctly and seeks legal guidance when necessary.
-If your board directors has questions regarding removal of an officer or removal of a board member, please contact one of our community association attorneys here at Black Slaughter and Black, P.A.
+If your board directors has questions regarding removal of an officer or removal of a board member, please contact one of our community association attorneys here at Law Firm Carolinas.

 There is often confusion regarding the difference between removal of an officer and removal of a board member in a North Carolina or South Carolina Community Association.